Graduate Admissions in Computer Science

 • Official GRE scores must be sent to Stony Brook University (institution code: 2548), by the application deadline, using ETS.
 In addition, if a GRE score is self-reported in the online application, the official score must be sent to Stony Brook University by the application deadline for Graduate Admissions Committee Review.

 Do not send any official electronic/paper transcripts (or IELTS/Duolingo if applicable) until you receive a specific request.
-After admission decisions are released, admitted students will be asked to have their official transcripts and official IELTS/Duolingo score (if applicable) sent to the Graduate and Health Sciences Admissions office by postal or official electronic delivery service.
+After admission decisions are released, admitted students will be asked to have their official transcripts and official IELTS/Duolingo score (if applicable) sent to the Graduate School Office of Admissions office by postal or official electronic delivery service.
 Please do not send any official transcripts (or IELTS/Duolingo scores) until you receive such a request, as paper documents tend to obstruct admissions processes and will likely delay the processing of your file.

 Applicants to the CS graduate program are eligible for admission only if they do not already have a graduate degree of the same or higher level in Computer Science.